NSHoffman/FPDeviceGlowMut/README.md

-# FPGlowMut mutator for Killing Floor
+# Fleshpound device glow mutator for Killing Floor
+## Description
-Simple mutator that adds dynamic lighting to Fleshpound's temper indicator.
+Simple mutator that adds dynamic lighting to Fleshpound's temper device.

 *Note: Dynamic Lighting must be enabled in graphics settings so that the mutator can work properly*